A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: Duality, self-duality, and action reflection symmetry in classical mechanics

 After summing up the two lines of~\eqref{Ccp}, one arrives at

 Let us now define the following integrals along these contours:

-The signs are chosen for the integration cycles to stay positive when the direction along the contours is set counter-clockwise and the momentum is set positive along the bottom of the cut.
-These integration cycles obey an equality similar to~\eqref{gammas6}:
+The signs are chosen for the integration periods to stay positive when the direction along the contours is set counter-clockwise and the momentum is set positive along the bottom of the cut.
+According to equation \eqref{Lamecontours}, these integration periods obey an equality similar to~\eqref{gammas6}:

 The integral along the contour enclosing the pole can be evaluated with the aid of the residue: